How Travel Insurance Covers Labor Strikes: Pilots, Airports, Trains and More

 If you’ve traveled in Europe in the summer you know: Airline strikes, air-traffic-controller strikes, and rail strikes are all too common.
 In fact, 2016 research found that European strikes affected travel for more than 220 days between 2010 and 2015.

-2023 is shaping up as a record year for strikes, starting with a February strike that caused 1,200 flights to be canceled in Germany.
+The last few years have been record years for strikes, with issues like a strike that caused 1,200 flights to be canceled in Germany.
 Not only can labor strife mess up your travel, but it can also cost you money.
 Fortunately, travel insurance can help.

 Let’s examine some of the ways travel insurance can help when strikes threaten your vacation.